RadotJar/faraway-fastness/_notes/session-manifest.md

 They mount a tedious equipment transfer across a perilous drop before encountering a group of helpful goblins.
 The party trade information and 'mulch' for turnips.
 Continuing deeper, they are confronted with a vast underground lake, and the sounds of an active bee hive somewhere overhead.
 Rounding the lake, the much sought after Clubhead mushrooms are located, as well as an ancient Dwarven sword and great gem encrusted pillars.
 Binabus bravely smashes one open, sending gems and himself flying across the room.
-As the cave ceiling begins to buckle, he and Gaius snatch up what gems they can...
+The cave ceiling begins to buckle...

 📆 Date - 12th day of the First Month of the Imperial Year 325